Women’s Homelessness Prevention Project

 Our impact

-In 9 years, the WHPP has proven highly effective in breaking the links between homelessness, family violence and poverty, including by:
+In 10 years, the WHPP has proven highly effective in breaking the links between homelessness, family violence and financial insecurity including by:

-• holistically helping 1,255 women and children through wrap-around legal, housing and social work support
+• helping 1,405 women and children to safely avoid homelessness through wrap-around, trauma-informed legal, and social work supports.

-• achieving an 83% success rate in sustaining tenancies
+• having an 87% success rate in sustaining tenancies.

-Pitcher Partners prepared a pro bono report that costed the benefit of the WHPP to be 6.3 times the level of investment, with a cost saving to government of $4.9 million in 5 years.
+Pitcher Partners prepared a pro bono report that costed the benefit of the WHPP to be 6.3 times the level of investment.
+This impact has continued across a decade, with 40% more women and children directly prevented from being evicted into homelessness in the WHPP’s tenth year than in its first year.

-Improving systemic responses to break the links between homelessness, poverty and family violence
+Improving systemic responses to break the links between homelessness, family violence and financial insecurity

 Since 2014, informed by casework evidence and direct feedback from clients and partners, the WHPP has made the following key contributions in improving access to legal supports and progressing social justice: